 Residence Hall Suspension: There may be a separation of the student from the residence halls for a defined period of time.
-Students with serious disciplinary records are not permitted to reside in or visit residence halls as deemed appropriate.
+Students with serious disciplinary records are not permitted to visit residence halls as deemed appropriate.

 Loss of Housing: Permanent separation of the student from the residence halls may occur.
-Students expelled from the residence halls may not be allowed to visit the residence halls.

-Completion of an Alcohol Education or Rehabilitation Program: Successful completion of an approved alcohol or substance abuse rehabilitation or educational program may be required as a condition for continued matriculation if the violation(s) involves alcohol, illegal drugs, or the abuse or misuse of any legal drugs.
+Completion of an Alcohol Education: Successful completion of an approved alcohol or substance abuse rehabilitation or educational program may be required as a condition for continued matriculation if the violation(s) involves alcohol, illegal drugs, or the abuse or misuse of any legal drugs.